HardlyDifficult/Tutorials/Chapter3.md

  - Add them to a parent named "Door":
    - Scale up the size of the Door to (1.5, 1.5, 1.5).
    - Move the door to the bottom left of the level.
-     - Position its Y so that the midpoint of the Door approximitally aligns with the midpoint of the FlyGuy (at the height we would want it to spawn).
+     - Position its Y so that the midpoint of the Door approximately aligns with the midpoint of the FlyGuy (at the height we would want it to spawn).

 <img src="http://i.imgur.com/EjVJkZ4.gif" width=300px />